earth-system-radiation/rte-rrtmgp/docs/ford_templates/rrtmgp-kernels.md

 author: The RTE+RRTTMGP consortium
 github: https://github.com/earth-system-radiation/
 license: by
-title: RTE kernels
-src_dir: ../../rte-kernels
+src_dir: ../../rrtmgp-kernels
-exclude_dir: ../../rte-kernels/accel ../../rte-kernels/api
+exclude_dir: **/accel **/api
-output_dir: ../../public/reference/rte-kernels
+output_dir: ../reference/rrtmgp-kernels
 ---

 These pages document the low-level computational kernels used by RRTMGP.

-The listings below are not exhaustive.
+The listings below may not be exhaustive.
 To see the full listings use the links at the top of the page.
 There is a search bar in the top right.